Shahid718/Fortran-Phase-field-codes-using-Internal-Procedures/model_A/ReadMe.md

 ### **Internal subprograms**

-This section has the user defined routines (table 1).
+This section has the user-defined routines (table 1).
 The pure routines are declared with `intent attributes` to avoid any side effects.
-Also this is required if `do concurrent` construct is used.

 **Table 1:** Routines used in the program.